kotebeg/data-science/pandas/questions.md

 18. Why is filling missing data with a guess sometimes risky?
 19. In what situations might it be appropriate to fill missing data with zeros?
 20. What are the challenges associated with making assumptions when filling missing data?

+## statistics

+## Standard Deviation (STD): A Measure of Spread

+**Standard deviation** is a statistical measure that quantifies the amount of variation or dispersion of a set of data values from their mean.
+In simpler terms, it tells you how much the data points are spread out from the average.

+### Key Points:

+* **High standard deviation:** Indicates that the data points are widely spread out from the mean.
+* **Low standard deviation:** Indicates that the data points are clustered closely around the mean.

+### How is it calculated?

+The standard deviation is calculated by finding the square root of the variance.
+Variance is the average squared distance of each data point from the mean.

+### Why is it important?

+Standard deviation is a crucial tool in various fields, including:

+* **Statistics:** To analyze data distribution and make inferences.
+* **Finance:** To assess risk and volatility in investments.
+* **Quality control:** To monitor product consistency and identify outliers.
+* **Research:** To evaluate the variability of experimental results.

+### Example:

+Consider two sets of test scores:

+* **Set A:** 85, 88, 90, 92, 95
+* **Set B:** 70, 80, 90, 100, 110

+Both sets have the same mean (90), but Set B has a higher standard deviation because the scores are more spread out.

+**In summary,** standard deviation is a valuable metric for understanding the distribution of data and making informed decisions based on that information.

+**Would you like to see an example calculation or learn more about its applications in a specific field?**